akileshbadrinaaraayanan/A3C_grid_world/README.md

 renderenv_load_weights.py : To monitor how the agent behaves by rendering.

-In both these cases, a non-uniform reward decay is used for the convergence of Reinforcement Learning (RL) agent.
+In both these cases, a non-uniform reward decay is used for the convergence of RL agent.

 ## 3) How to train?
 ```